CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 One of the best things parents can do for youngest children is to give them responsibilities as soon as possible, Asquith says—even a toddler can place napkins at the table before dinner.
 Plus, making sure everyone in the family has chores to do can help your kids feel like they’re all on equal footing.

-Encouraging the baby of your family to be independent rather than rely on their brothers and sisters is key, Walfish says, so make a point of allowing your youngest to do things on their own.
+Encouraging the baby of your family to be independent rather than rely on their siblings is key, Walfish says, so make a point of allowing your youngest to do things on their own.
 And while older siblings may baby the family’s youngest, they need to understand they aren’t the parents or voice of authority—you are.
 “Making sure the kids know the demarcation between kids and adults is important,” Walfish says.
-In other words, older children can’t hand down punishments to the youngest child; that can only come from Mom and Dad.
+In other words, older children can’t hand down punishments to the youngest child; that can only come from parents and caregivers.

 Only Child Characteristics